 This too is uncertain.
 Bard and Ethicon jury trials were expected throughout 2020.
-But the COVID-19 crisis caused postponements.6
+But the COVID-19 crisis caused postponements.
+The first Ethicon and Atrium bellwether trials are scheduled for the summer of 2021.6

 The plaintiffs’ attorneys are pressing for things to proceed as quickly as possible.
 And the hernia mesh manufacturers are also anxious for these MDLs to settle to help stem bad publicity.